patternfly/patternfly/src/site/pages/guidelines.md

 #### Lintable CSS rules

-The [CSS linter](link) is PatternFly's single source of truth for CSS syntax, declaration order and other CSS rules like disallow type selectors, disallow vendor prefixes, and more.
+The [CSS linter](https://stylelint.io/) is PatternFly's single source of truth for CSS syntax, declaration order, and other CSS rules like disallow type selectors, disallow vendor prefixes, and more.

 #### Shorthand notation